Koi-TF2/server-resources-updater/README.md

 thank you to Arie from serveme for letting me run some things by him for the configs

+thank you to Wiethoofd for creating all the item whitelists

 thank you to JarateKing for adding a .gitattributes file and fixing typos and grammar because I suck with github and english

 thank you to Sigafoo for running RGL